First-Year Learning Communities

 - Are there additional costs associated with participating in a Learning Community?

 - No!
 There are no additional costs for participating in a First-Year Learning Community.
 The Learning Community is just a different way to take classes you would likely be taking anyway.
-It is made out of regular BYU classes taught by regular BYU faculty.
-The only difference is that three classes in the Learning Community share the same students.

 - Is this a one or two semester program?